 No single food or food group can ward off cancer.
 And you can't count on protection from dietary supplements either.
 That said, making good food choices overall may help lower your risk.

-"You do have some control over your cancer risk, and eating well is a part of that," says Colleen Doyle, MS, RD, nutrition and physical activity director at the American Cancer Society (ACS).
+"You do have some control over your cancer risk, and eating well is a part of that," says Colleen Doyle, MS, RD, managing director of nutrition and physical activity at the American Cancer Society (ACS).

 Scientists are still investigating connections between diet and cancer risk.
 Some findings suggest nutrients in certain foods may guard against specific types of cancer or that other food choices may raise some risks.

 How much we eat also plays a role.
-Oversized, calorie-rich portions can lead to excess weight, which is estimated to cause 7 percent of cancer deaths, according to the ACS.
+Oversized, calorie-rich portions can lead to excess weight, which is estimated to cause 7% of cancer deaths, according to the ACS.

 "We know that being overweight increases the risk of a lot of different types of cancer," Doyle says.